 If you have received your physiotherapy education outside of Canada, please visit the Internationally Educated Professionals portion of this website for information on how to become registered and licensed with the College of Physiotherapists of Manitoba (CPM).

-New graduates who wish to practice within Manitoba after completing the PCE Written Component must must register as an Examination Candidate.
+New graduates who wish to practice within Manitoba after registering for the next available sitting of the Canadian Physiotherapy Examination (CPTE) must must register as an Examination Candidate.
 Examination Candidates must work under Supervised Practice.
-You may remain on the Exam Candidate Register for a limited time of two years, and three attempts to complete an approved Clinical Evaluation, whichever comes first.
+You may remain on the Exam Candidate Register for a limited time of two years, and three attempts to complete an approved Entry-to-Practice Examination, whichever comes first.
+Please read the Registration and Licensing Direction Registration on the Examination Candidate Register for more details on requirements to remain on the register in the event of a failure of the examination.

-If you fail to complete the Clinical Evaluation within the allotted time frame, the College of Physiotherapists of Manitoba (CPM) will remove you from the Exam Candidate Register and you will no longer be registered to legally practice in Manitoba.
-For more information on this roster, please visit the following page: Process for New Canadian Graduates.
+If you fail to complete an approved Entry-to Practice Examination within the allotted time frame, the College of Physiotherapists of Manitoba (CPM) will remove you from the Exam Candidate Register and you will no longer be registered to legally practice in Manitoba.
+For more information on this register, please visit the following page: Process for New Canadian Graduates.

 - If you have completed the Clinical Evaluation as approved by Council or the Clinical Component of the Physiotherapist Competency Exam (PCE) and plan to begin working as a physiotherapist in Manitoba within the next three months, you must register for Active Practice before you begin employment.

-- If you are transferring from another province where you worked as an Active Physiotherapist and meet registration requirements in Step 7, you may qualify for Labour Mobility under the Agreement on Internal Trade.
+- If you are transferring from another province where you worked as an Active Physiotherapist and meet registration requirements, you may qualify for Labour Mobility under the Agreement on Internal Trade.

 If you are transferring from another province or are a new registrant, to review tasks required for registration, please visit the following page: Registered in Canada/Active Practice.